ailtonbsj/live-overflow-tutorials/README.md

-# Debugging with dgb on focal fossa
+# Debugging with gdb on focal fossa

 ```bash
 # Set limit of core dump as unlimited and show